vucina1906/covid/docs/README.md

-# End to end Machine learning project
+#Machine learning project that aim to predict covid mortality due to other risk factors present in covid patients